Growing food for yourself or for others? You can do both even if you lack your own garden

 Half Plot 17’ x 15’- $30 resident/$45 non-resident

 Full Plot 17’ x 30’- $50 resident/$75 non-resident

-In other words, Solidarity Gardens wants people in Champaign-Urbana to grow food, and they want to help.
-They will help you get garden space and supplies (at some of the locations listed above, as well as at gardens they own); they will support you starting your own garden at home; they will help get the food you grow to people who need it; and they welcome volunteers or donations at all steps of this process.
+In other words, Solidarity Gardens wants people in Champaign-Urbana to grow food, and it wants to help.
+Solidarity Gardens will help you get garden space and supplies (at some of the locations listed above, as well as at gardens it owns); it will support you starting your own garden at home; it will help get the food you grow to people who need it; and it welcomes volunteers or donations at all steps of this process.